Our research is editorially independent but we

 What better way to celebrate the Halloween season than with a stay at a haunted hotel?
 Of course, with these, it’s Halloween all year-round.
 From legendary sites to luxe stays with a rich history, these hotels offer a unique getaway.
 Check out the most haunted hotels in Colorado.

 The Stanley Hotel in Estes Park is a legendary hotel that reportedly spooked horror author Stephen King so much that it became the inspiration for the setting of “The Shining.”
 The hotel opened its doors in 1909, and ghostly events have been part of its history ever since.
 The sounds of children running and laughing down the halls are often reported on the fourth floor, and Mr. Stanley, the hotel’s original owner and the inventor of the Stanley Steamer Automobiles, as well as his wife, are said to frequently walk through the lobby.
 Mrs. Stanley can sometimes be heard playing her piano, while a former housekeeper who died at the hotel in 1911, is said to frequently assist guests in Room 217 by unpacking and storing their belongings.

-For over a century now the Brown Palace Hotel and Spa has set the standard when it comes to Denver’s luxurious accommodation offerings.
-Not only has it hosted countless celebrities, presidents and other dignitaries, it’s also said to house several spirits, with many tales of unexplained paranormal activity reported by staff and guests throughout the years.
+For over a century now, the Brown Palace Hotel and Spa has set the standard when it comes to luxurious accommodations in Colorado.
+Not only has it hosted countless celebrities, presidents and other dignitaries, but it’s also said to house several spirits, with many tales of unexplained paranormal activity reported by staff and guests throughout the years.
 The stories have included sightings of a string quartet in the San Marco Room, where guests used to enjoy musical performances; the group has reportedly assured various bellmen by saying, “we live here.”